vilicvane/monoid-javacard/README.md

 As this is my first JavaCard project, it would not be possible without great open-source works like these. 🎉

-Especially, during prototyping, I basically used [keycard] implementation as a book for verified technical details, which saved me a lot of time and effort for trial-and-error. 🫡
+Especially, during prototyping, I was essentially using [keycard] as a manual for verified technical details, which saved me a lot of time and effort for trial-and-error.
+Keycard is also the reason that I know JavaCard is the ancient technology behind many card-based hardware crypto wallets. 🫡

 ## License